jadis0x/DevourX/README.md

 ## Quick Start Installation

 #### 1. Download the files
-Get the latest release from this repository's [Releases](https://github.com/jadis0x/DevourX/releases) section.
+Download the version.dll file from the [Releases](https://github.com/jadis0x/DevourX/releases) section of this repository.

-The package now includes:
-- version.dll
-- localization/ folder
-- localization/config.json

 #### 2. Locate your Devour installation folder
  - Default Steam path (might differ):